AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

                - (remove ootb models)
    ```

-1. In order to make it easy for content authors to identify the Project Template you can add a custom Thumbnail.
+1. To make it easy for content authors to identify the Project Template you can add a custom Thumbnail.
 The recommended size would be 319x319 pixels.
-    1. In CRXDE Lite create a new file as a sibling of gadgets, roles, and workflows nodes named **thumbnail.png**.
+    1. In CRXDE Lite create a file as a sibling of gadgets, roles, and workflows nodes named **thumbnail.png**.
-    1. Save and then navigate to the `jcr:content` node and double click the `jcr:data` property (avoid clicking 'view').
+    1. Save and then navigate to the `jcr:content` node and double-click the `jcr:data` property (avoid clicking 'view').
-        1. This should prompt you with a edit `jcr:data` file dialog and you can upload a custom thumbnail.
+        1. This should prompt you with an edit `jcr:data` file dialog and you can upload a custom thumbnail.

    ```shell
    ../projects/templates/authoring-project